mishalhossin/Discord-AI-Chatbot/README.md

 </div>

 <div align="center">

-🤖 This is a Python-based Discord chat bot that uses the discord.py library.
-It can respond to messages using GPT, It also utilizes the [Imaginepy](https://github.com/ItsCEED/Imaginepy) for generating midjourney like images. 🖼️

-Now, let's talk about the bot's features.
-It can do web searches using **DuckDuckGo** and even summarize **YouTube** videos for you.
-Pretty handy, right?

 <p align="center">
   <b>❤️ Your donation is vital for the project's future.
 Thank you for your support.</b>
 </p>